• Courses

 If you have multiple forms on a page and you want to track them, it might be tempting to create a trigger like this.

 Unfortunately, this will not work because ALL of the conditions in a GTM trigger must be met.
-So if you use 3 Form IDs in a single trigger, ALL of those IDs must present in a form (which is impossible).
+So if you use 3 Form IDs in a single trigger, ALL of those IDs must be present in a form (which is impossible).

 If you want to create a trigger with an OR condition (e.g., “track this form” OR “this form” OR “this form), read this guide.